-We assign a baa1 Profitability score, in line with the initial score.
-This positioning takes into account the bank's upward trend in net profit, balanced by our expectation that the cost of risk will normalise upwards from the benign levels seen in recent years and the bank will remain challenged to replace maturing non-retail exposures with investments that offer an adequate risk-return profile.
+We assign a baa2 Profitability score, two notches above the ba1 initial score, which reflects BAWAG's return on assets during H1 2020.
+This positioning takes into account our forecast that the bank's profitability will recover again post the coronavirus crisis, balanced by our expectation that the cost of risk will normalise upwards from the benign levels seen prior to the pandemic and that the bank will remain challenged to replace maturing non-retail exposures with investments that offer an adequate risk-return profile.

 BAWAG has operated with a comparably low adjusted cost-income ratio, which reflects strict and efficient cost management over the past years.
-BAWAG has further reduced its physical presence and associated costs incurred as a bricks-and-mortar retail bank in Austria, with the conclusion of its exit from the distribution partnership with Austrian Post as of year-end 2019, after which the bank now exclusively operates through 88 proprietary branches.
+The bank has further reduced its physical presence and associated costs incurred as a bricks-and-mortar retail bank in Austria, with the conclusion of its exit from the distribution partnership with Austrian Post as of year-end 2019, after which the bank now exclusively operates through 88 proprietary branches.
 In addition, BAWAG's strong earnings over the past years have helped the bank to create an advanced IT infrastructure that in turn helps to keep operating expenses in check.

-In 2019, BAWAG's reported net interest margin of 2.30% remained at a strong level, particularly when considering its focus on domestic and German retail banking.
-As a result, the Moody's adjusted net interest income of $\in$ 860 million (2018: $\in$ 826 million), combined with $\in$ 284 million in net fee and commission income (2018: $\in$ 283 million) and $\in$ 184 million of other revenues (2018: $\in$ 55 million), comfortably covered the bank's $\in$ 654 million in operating expenses (2018: $\in$ 571 million) as well as loan-loss and other provisions of $\in$ 71 million (2018: $\in$ 47 million).
-The net profit, according to our definition, thus reached $\in$ 480 million in 2019 (2018: 415 million).
+In H1 2020, BAWAG's reported net interest margin of 2.28% remained at a strong level, particularly when considering its focus on domestic and German retail banking.
+As a result, the Moody's adjusted net interest income of €438 million (H1 2019: €425 million), combined with €128 million in net fee and commission income (H1 2019: €143 million) and €55 million of other revenues (H1 2019: €55 million), continued to comfortably cover the bank's €337 million in operating expenses (H1 2019: €318 million) as well as loan-loss and other provisions of €130 million (H1 2019: €27 million).
+The net profit, according to our definition, thus reached €115 million in H1 2020 (H1 2019: 211 million), with the weaker result mostly driven by the deteriorated macroeconomic environment and expectation of future problem loan formation, which prompted BAWAG to record a general expected credit loss provision of €65 million in H1 20205.